 API keys

-API keys are used to authenticate your applications when using Superinterface's libraries and endpoints.
+API keys authenticate your applications when using Superinterface's libraries and endpoints.

 Endpoints